rainruse/cwmp-logger/README.md

    frameworks and libraries tend to prefer JSON, protobuf, etc.

 3. It's easy to get nginx + fcgiwrap working on Debian and easy to keep them current with security updates.
-No need to worry about npm security issues.
+No need to worry about npm or PyPi malware.

 4. Nginx makes it easy to reconfigure network interface bindings, URIs, authentication, or TLS without having to edit code.